What is a Performance Bond?

-It is vital to know that you’ll be required to pay for your performance bond, but only when you know for sure you will be doing the job you need the bond for.
+It is vital to know that you’ll be required to pay for your contract bond, but only when you know for sure you will be doing the job you need the bond for.
 This bond is well worth the price as it saves you working capital and the hassles of arranging an alternative guarantee for the project owner (obligee).
 However, you should still familiarize yourself with the different types of contractor bonds and factors that will play a role in the final price.
 For your consideration, these will be listed below.

 - Overall bond $ amount